 The cumulative direction of policy decisions since the late 1970’s has created a substantial shift in the governance and management of the state sector.
-Instead of headlining the need for an expanded health and education sector to meet the growing needs of the population, for example, electoral and manifesto commitments have focused on the need for ‘economic discipline’ and ideas of consumerism and efficiency leading to lower deficits and debts.
+Instead of headlining the need for expanded health and education services to meet the growing needs of the population, for example, electoral and manifesto commitments have focused on the need for ‘economic discipline’ and ideas of consumerism and efficiency leading to lower deficits and debts.
 In our current times that translates directly into plans to shrink the state to fit notional macro-economic demands rather than to address the real needs of the population.

 Key elements of this managerial state include the creation of autonomous agencies and devolving budgets and financial control.
 It has also involved the creation of ‘market competition’ in services which are monopoly or monopsony providers like the NHS and competition in the provision of the services themselves e.g. treating the private and public sectors as businesses on an equal footing and allowing them to bid for public contracts rather than planning their delivery through purely public systems.
 This has meant not only an increasing emphasis on performance, outputs and customer orientation rather than population needs, but a rise of the management consultant as a necessary adjunct of government.
 Dealing with the private sector on large scale and complex tenders is not a skill of the public sector civil service.
 But to fulfill this function US consultancies such as McKinsey and Bain are used and they serve two clients: government and global corporations.